sshkarupa/favorite-fonts/README.md

-#  San Francisco  & Monaco fonts with cyrilic support
+# Favorite Fonts

-My favorite fonts for ubuntu!
+San Francisco & Monaco fonts are my favorite fonts for ubuntu system and terminal All of these fonts support cyrillic

 ## How to install?